Written by Lois Bea Thomas

 Esme: I’m not worried about someone getting in

-Sam: your worried about someone getting out?!
+Sam: you’re worried about someone getting out?!

-Esme turns her attention back to the papers on the floor,
+Esme: yes.
+No. Stop it!
+(Esme turns her attention back to the papers on the floor.)

-Sam: is that the pope?
+Sam: /is that the pope?

-I’m horny, which is frustrating because me being horny is Esme’s least favourite thing about me.
+Sam: I’m horny, which is frustrating because me being horny is Esme’s least favourite thing about me.
 Sometimes she looks at me like I’m a zoo animal.
 Like when we used to go dancing

 Dance demonstration, making friends